Gordon Memorial College

 There were strong links between courses and Sudan government departments where it was anticipated students would work after graduation.
 At the beginning of 1945, all these schools were grouped together in a special arrangement with the University of London and secondary education was moved elsewhere.
 In 1948 there were 262 students at the college.

-In 1951, the Gordon Memorial College was merged with the Kitchener School of Medicine (founded in 1924) and renamed University College Khartoum with the University of London setting the examinations and awarding the degrees.
+In 1951, Gordon Memorial College was merged with the Kitchener School of Medicine (founded in 1924) and renamed University College Khartoum with the University of London setting the examinations and awarding the degrees.